 A.T.
-Still University of Health Sciences serves as a learning-centered university dedicated to preparing highly competent professionals through innovative academic programs with a commitment to continue its osteopathic heritage and focus on whole person healthcare, scholarship, community health, interprofessional education, diversity, and underserved populations.
+Still University of Health Sciences serves as a learning-centered university dedicated to preparing highly competent professionals through innovative academic programs.
+The University is committed to continuing its osteopathic heritage and focus on whole person healthcare, scholarship, community health, interprofessional education, diversity, and underserved populations.

-Vice Chancellor of Student Affairs
+Vice Chancellor for Student Affairs

-The vice chancellor of student affairs (VCSA) oversees student support areas and programs for the entire university community.
+The vice chancellor for student affairs (VCSA) oversees student support areas and programs for the entire university community.
 Student Affairs is involved in all aspects of a student's life including student activities, community involvement, health and wellness, and learning support.
 The vice chancellor for student affairs, associate vice chancellor-student affairs and director - student affairs act as ombudspersons for all students.